Student Money and Accommodation

 If you are homeless or are about to become homeless you should contact Shelter and consult their guidance on homelessness.

 You can call Shelter's free emergency helpline on 0808 800 4444.
-The helpline is open Monday to Friday, 8am - 8pm | Weekends and bank holidays, 9am - 5pm.
+The helpline is open Monday to Friday, 8am to 8pm | Weekends and bank holidays, 9am to 5pm.

 Your local authority’s homelessness department will provide advice on the emergency accommodation they offer.

-If you are at risk of being evicted from private rented accommodation you should familiarise yourself with the eviction procedures your landlord must follow
+If you are at risk of being evicted from private rented accommodation you should familiarise yourself with the eviction procedures your landlord must follow.

 Help from London Met